Charlie Crist: 2014 gubernatorial election

 On November 1, 2013, Crist filed to run for governor as a Democrat.
-He won the Democratic nomination but was defeated in the general election by Republican incumbent Rick Scott by a vote of 2,865,343 (48%) to 2,801,198 (47%), Crist holds the rare distinction of losing a statewide general election in Florida as a Republican, a Democrat and an Independent.
+He won the Democratic nomination over state senator Nan Rich, but was defeated in the general election by Republican incumbent Rick Scott 48% to 47% in the closest gubernatorial election in 2014.
+Crist holds the rare distinction of losing a statewide general election in Florida as a Republican, a Democrat and an Independent.